Cardiac Rehabilitation

 You may be a candidate for Cardiac Rehabilitation if you have/had:

-While phase I begins in the hospital, once at rehab, you will begin phase II.
-Phase II is a 12-week medically supervised outpatient program of exercise and education.
-Phase III is an ongoing fitness maintenance program for graduates of Phase II.
-A "spousal" program allows your husband or wife to participate in Phase III fitness (if cleared by their physician).
+Once at rehab, you will begin the 12-week medically supervised outpatient program of exercise and education.
+Upon graduation of Phase II, you will be encouraged to continue in the Phase III fitness maintenance program.
+A "spousal" program is also available, allowing your husband or wife to participate in Phase III fitness with you (if cleared by their physician).

 Pulmonary Rehabilitation